How Email Marketer Becomes a Trusted Sender

 - Be patient and consistent: Rebuilding a damaged sender reputation takes time and consistent adherence to best practices.
 Monitor your metrics and adjust your strategies as needed.

-Since using a reputable ESP is a critical step, this next section is relevant for you.
+Partnering with trusted email providers is a critical step in consistent inbox placement; that’s why this next section is relevant for you.

 Campaign Refinery: Always Be a Trusted Sender

-As the number one deliverability email platform in the industry, Campaign Refinery is home to only safe senders.
-We enjoy an excellent reputation with mailbox providers and that’s because we put in the hard work to get here!
+As the number one email deliverability platform in the industry, Campaign Refinery is home to only safe senders.
+We enjoy an excellent reputation with mailbox providers because we put in the hard work to get here!

-These are the tools and methods we use to ensure our emails consistently land in the inbox:
+These are the tools and methods we use for top-tier inbox placement:

 - Approval system for new clients: New accounts have to go through an approval process, which helps prevent the onboarding of spammers.

-- Mandate on authentication protocols: We require all clients to implement SPF, DKIM, and DMARC before they can begin sending email campaigns.
-We are currently in the process of getting BIMI-certified ourselves!
+- Mandate on authentication protocols: We require all clients to implement SPF, DKIM, and DMARC before they can begin sending different types of email campaigns.
+We are already BIMI-certified ourselves!

-- Powerful segmentation and tagging tools: Organize your email list in any way you like to ensure the best engagement rates.
+- Powerful segmentation and tagging tools: Master email list management to ensure the best engagement rates.
 Your subscribers and mailbox providers will love you!

 - Robust analytics: If there are trends, upwards or downwards, our customers will immediately know, thanks to our accurate and visual analytics dashboard.